darthj/exercises_for_programmers/pizza_party/README.md

     How many people?
 8
     How many pizzas do you have?
 2
+    How many slices do the pizzas have?
+8

     8 people with 2 pizzas
     Each person gets 2 pieces of pizza.